|

 - The right-of-way was turned into bike a trail.

-- LSSL – Louis Sands Salt and Lumber Company Railroad
+- LSSL – Louis Sands Salt and Lumber Company [ back to RAILROAD COMPANIES ]

 - The Louis Sands Salt and Lumber Company built the first railroad in the Sharon